 5. Establish an estate plan

 At a minimum, an estate plan should include a will, powers of attorney, and health care directives, Doss says.
 Depending on your needs, your plan also may include one or more trusts.
 Completing these documents and actually executing them can give you confidence that you have a structure in place for taking care of your loved ones should something happen to you.
-(For more, see “Essentials of Wealth Transfer.”)
+(For more, see “Essentials of Wealth Transfer.”

-“Most people cringe at the thought of planning for the day when they are no longer around,” Doss says.
+“Reviewing your estate planning documents periodically is important to help ensure that they continue to represent your wishes,” says Doss.
+“Your review would also include a discussion of the current estate and inheritance tax environments and any recommendations to help mitigate future tax liability.
+Many people cringe at the thought of planning for the day when they are no longer around,” Doss says.
 “But I feel that it is the best legacy that you can leave for your family.”

 1Planning for the 30+ Year Retirement: Funding Longer Life in the Age of Longevity, a 2020 paper developed by the Longevity Project in collaboration with the Stanford Center on Longevity and the Wealth & Investment Management division of Wells Fargo & Company.
 The principal resources for this paper include original public opinion research conducted by the Longevity Project between December 26 and December 29, 2019, of a nationally representative sample of 2,200 adults and interviews of leading experts in the retirement field.